guide · 4 min read

 Q: How do I correlate a browser error with the Telegram alert?
 A: The response always carries X-Snitchbot-Trace-Id.
 Log it on the client or include it in your error-reporting pipeline — the fingerprint plus the trace id is enough to pinpoint the exact request that tripped the alert, even when dedup has folded hundreds of identical 5xx into a single message.

 Running multiple Flask services through one bot?
-Point them at a forum supergroup and snitchbot will give each service its own topic.
-See Forum mode.
+Point them at a forum supergroup with can_manage_topics and snitchbot will give each service its own topic automatically.
+See Per-service topics.

 What’s next